stormpath/stormpath-framework-spec/registration.md

 For any errors indicated in this document, the following should happen:

-* If the request is `Accept: text/html`, the response should be 200 OK and the HTML form should be re-rendered with a UX that indicates which field is in error and what can be done to fix the problem.
+* If the request prefers `text/html`, the response should be 200 OK and the HTML form should be re-rendered with a UX that indicates which field is in error and what can be done to fix the problem.

-* If the request is `Accept: application/json`, the response should be HTTP 400 and a JSON object of the format:
+* If the request prefers `application/json`, the response should be HTTP 400 and a JSON object of the format:

   * Respond with the JSON error from the API, according to the [Error Handling][] specification.